 |National was aware

 that the NC-100 didn't really meet the needs of the average

 receiver with a crystal filter, the NC-100X (shown in the header photo.)

-"stop-gap" until National could release the "hambands only" version of the
+"stop-gap" until National could release the "ham bands

-NC-100X receiver, the NC-101X.
-The NC-101X seemed to be more of a ham's
+(run- E, probably October-November 1936.)
+The NC-101X version seemed to be more of a ham's

 receiver, appealing to both CW operators and the few AM phone operators